ksun46/TwoLevelAlgo/README.md

 All Julia pacakges can be installed by running the script `warmup.jl` (run `Pkg.add("Ipopt")` if Ipopt is not available).

 ## Reproduce Results
 The results obtained by the aurthor can be found in the folder `Result_KS`.
-To reproduce results, change current directory to the folder of this project, and activate a Julia session.
+To reproduce results, clone this repository, and make sure Julia is properly installed on the testing environment.
+Then change current directory to the folder of this project, and activate a Julia session.
 ### Install Required Packages
 Execute
 ```julia